 Here it is when I visited the place for the first time.

-I looked online for new sliding doors but everything from Home Depot or other stores was over-priced.
-Also, I couldn’t find any sliding doors that size and would still have to build the shelving.
+I looked online for new sliding doors, but everything from Home Depot or other stores was over-priced.
+Also, I couldn’t find any sliding doors that size, and I would still need to build the shelving.
 So, we devised an IKEA hack to make our own wardrobe since we already spent a load on the house down payment.

 IKEA items used for custom built-in closet:

-My thought process was to reduce the enclosure width so that I could slide in a 60cm deep, 201cm tall PAX system in there and use the PAX doors as closet doors.
-This would make it budget friendly and immensely customizable with the storage and doors.
+My thought was to reduce the enclosure width so that I could slide in a 60cm deep, 201cm tall PAX system and use the PAX doors as closet doors.
+This would make it budget-friendly and immensely customizable with the storage and doors.

-The edges of all the closets in the apartment are built with drywall extending slightly past the opening and thought I could use this to my advantage, though this is not a requirement to build this system.
+The edges of all the closets in the apartment are built with drywall extending slightly past the opening, and I thought I could use this to my advantage, though this is not a requirement to make this system.

-I had to reduce the enclosure by exactly 5 inches (85” to 80” and leave around 1 inch of wiggle room).
+I had to reduce the enclosure by precisely 5 inches (85″ to 80″ and leave around 1 inch of wiggle room).
 Perfect.
-Screw 3 2×4 to the wall giving 1.5” depth, then create a 2×4 partition wall on the floor and lift it into place.
-Screw that to the floor, ceiling and the 3 2×4 you already put in place against the wall.
+Screw 3 2×4 to the wall giving 1.5″ depth, then create a 2×4 partition wall on the floor and lift it into place.
+Screw that to the floor, ceiling, and the three 2×4 you placed against the wall.

 I am in no way an expert in any of this.
-I had never built a wall before or installed drywall but was able to build it in one evening (excluding taping, mudding, and painting).
-It’s easy, give it a try if you haven’t.
+I had never built a wall before or installed drywall, but I was able to make it in one evening (excluding taping, mudding, and painting).
+It’s easy; give it a try if you haven’t.

 Tape and mud.

-Now we have space that is 3 cm larger than the PAX system.
+Now, we have space 3 cm larger than the PAX system.
 I am utilizing a 2m long, 2 door system.
 For that, I will use a 3 part system, and not 2 for good reason.

-As mentioned earlier, the closets have a ledge of drywall to the side of the doors.
-Those measure a couple cm so I would not be able to slide two 1m wardrobes in.
-By sliding the side ones first and the middle last I was able to have all three units in with a couple cm left on each side.
-If you don’t have the ledge I did, then two one meter wardrobes will work just fine.
+As mentioned earlier, the closets have a drywall ledge to the side of the doors.
+Those measure a couple of cm, so I could not slide two 1m wardrobes in.
+By sliding the side ones first and the middle last, I could have all three units in with a couple of cm left on each side.
+If you don’t have the ledge I did, then two one-meter wardrobes will work fine.

-Take note that there is space above that I lost by building this system.
+Take note that I lost the space above by building this system.
 But I was not able to find a way of saving it.

-The next steps, are just the same as you would with the regular PAX system.
+The following steps are the same as with the regular PAX system.
 Follow the manual and build the shelves as you want.
-Don’t forget to screw in the units together but don’t attach them to the walls just quite yet.
-Do that after the doors are on to make sure you left enough space in front.
+Don’t forget to screw the units together but don’t attach them to the walls yet.
+Do that after the doors are on to ensure you left enough space in front.

 Here is my custom built-in closet complete.
-All smiles as the step sister and I are pleased with the result.
+All smiles as the step-sister, and I are pleased with the result.
 I highly recommend that you build your own PAX wardrobe to replace your old bi-fold closet.
 It’s not as hard as it looks.

-Now here is why the new custom built-in closet needs to sit slightly to the rear.
-Adding trim/casing all around hides the gaps at top and to the sides and gives it this clean look.
-It also give a little room to put your fingers and grab the end instead of touching the glass to open and close.
+Here is why the new custom built-in closet needs to sit slightly to the rear.
+Adding trim/casing all around hides the gaps at the top and sides, giving it a clean look.
+It also provides a little room to put your fingers and grab the end instead of touching the glass to open and close.